Sapitorico/holbertonschool-AirBnB_clone/README.md

 ![65f4a1dd9c51265f49d0](https://user-images.githubusercontent.com/105575956/221990937-dd28d46a-e3a2-4b3d-9d9f-be086146c900.png)

 The objective of the project is to deploy on your server a simple copy of the Airbnb website.
-The first part of this project is to create a command interpreter to manipulate data without a visual interface, as in a Shell (perfect for development and purification)
+The first part of this project is to create a command interpreter to manipulate data without a visual interface, as in a Shell (perfect for development and purification
 </div>

 <h2 align="center">The console</h2>

-## Primer paso
+## First step

 Write a command interpreter to manage your Airbnb objects.
 Each task is linked and will help you: launch a father class that is responsible for the initialization, serialization and deserialization of your future instances to create a simple serialization/deserialization flow: instances dictionary Chain Archive Json Create all the classes usedFor Airbnb that inherit from BaseModel to create the first abstract storage engine of the project: file storage.